MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-azure-cosmos-db-to-azure-container-instances.md

 # Deploy an Azure Cosmos DB to Azure Container Instances

-In this tutorial, you create Azure resources using Terraform.
+In this article, you create Azure resources using Terraform.
 The steps in this article walk you through creating the following resources:

 > [!div class="checklist"]
 > * Azure Cosmos DB instance